 Representation led to a JNOV being granted from a jury verdict in favor of a popular Philadelphia judge.
 This decision was affirmed by Pennsylvania Superior Court and the 20-year-old case was finally concluded with the denial in 2004 of a petition for allowance of appeal to the Pennsylvania Supreme Court.

 - Rush v.
 Philadelphia Newspapers, Inc., 732 A.2d 648 (Pa.
 Super.
 Ct.
 1999).

-In this appeal from grant of summary judgment in favor of the defendants, the Pennsylvania Superior Court affirmed the trial court’s decision and established the leading law on right to privacy claims in Pennsylvania.
+In this appeal from grant of summary judgment in favor of the defendants, the Pennsylvania Superior Court affirmed the trial court’s decision and established the leading law on privacy claims in Pennsylvania.

 - Honorable Justice James McDermott v.
 Biddle, 674 A.2d 665 (Pa.
 1995).